316 Marine Grade Stainless Steel

 HDPE vs LLDPE

-As a company well versed in the manufacture of kayaks, from material selection to mould construction, we have a depth and breadth of knowledge that gives us great confidence in the plastics of all our hulls, and this is why we offer a lifetime guarantee on them.
+As a company well versed in the manufacture of kayaks, from material selection to mould construction, we have a depth and breadth of knowledge that gives us great confidence in the plastics of all our hulls.

 However, we do speak to many people who are concerned by the fact that we use LLDPE (Linear Low Density Polyethylene) versus the better perceived HDPE (High Density Polyethylene), the purpose of this short article is to thoroughly, but simply, explain the relevant differences between these two plastics, so you can walk away with the same level of confidence in our (and hopefully your) kayaks!